-The great thing about KPIs is that you can configure them to suit the needs of your business and your individual teams.
+The great thing about sales and marketing KPIs is that you can configure them to suit the needs of your business and your individual teams.
 By analyzing these indicators, you can determine what strategies are working and which ones aren’t, and adjust your efforts accordingly.
 Consider incorporating the following KPIs into your business’s efforts today:

 1. Cost per Lead (CPL)

 Cost per lead, or CPL, allows you to measure the cost-effectiveness of your marketing campaigns at generating new sales leads.
 It designates a dollar amount to each lead your campaign generates.
-This is particularly effective for analyzing effectiveness of online advertising options such as AdWords or social ads.
+This is particularly effective for analyzing the effectiveness of online advertising options such as AdWords or social ads.
 A successful CPL will be low for individuals (leads) with a large overall number of viable leads.

 2. Marketing Qualified Leads (MQLs)